 The CSD will make available all information on matched transactions to the Client’s Participant for settlement purposes.

-The CSD must ensure Issuers, Participants, Clients and Nominees have access to the CSD securities settlement system, to submit their transactions.
+The CSD must ensure Issuers, Participants, Clients, Nominees or any other stakeholder have access to the CSD securities settlement system, to submit their transactions.

-Issuers, Clients and Nominees can submit transactions directly onto the CSD securities settlement system or instruct their Participant to submit transactions, on their behalf, onto the CSD securities settlement system.
+Issuers, Clients, Nominees or any other stakeholder can submit transactions directly onto the CSD securities settlement system or instruct their Participant or mandated party to submit transactions, on their behalf, onto the CSD securities settlement system.

-Issuers, Clients and Nominees may only submit transactions directly onto the CSD securities settlement system on being granted approval by their Participant.
+Issuers, Clients, Nominees and any other stakeholder will not require the permission of its participant to submit transactions directly onto the CSD securities settlement system for confirmation matching purposes..

-A Participant must inform the CSD of the approval granted in terms of rule 7.1.5.

 Any costs associated with connectivity to the CSD securities settlement system by Issuers, Clients or Nominees will be for the account of the connecting party.

 SETTLEMENT OF TRANSACTIONS